The Soil, Base Layer and Living Medium of a Hot Spring

 A hot spring provides chemical elements essential to life and supports microbial ecosystems with abundant sources of energy.
 Rich in nutrients, it supports both the photosynthetic communities present in the water (algae and bacteria that make up the thermal plankton) and the microbial communities that can develop in the absence of light, i.e. the soil.

-Microbial communities can then reciprocally support the hot spring environment through a range of interactions, such as with minerals.
-For example, minerals can serve as sources of energy and electrons for microbes, or can be used to form complex structures and deposits.
+The latter can then support the environment of a hot spring through a series of interactions, such as with minerals.
+Minerals, for example, can serve as sources of energy and electrons for microbes, or be used to form complex structures and deposits.
 Minerals can also receive electrons from microbes.
 Their bioavailability depends in part on complex interactions with these soil microorganisms.

-When the temperature of a hot spring decreases (after emergence) through the medium (the soil) in which it flows, the latter must supply the water with electrons in order to limit its oxidation so that it maintains its vitality.
-These electrons are provided by soil micro-organisms.
+When the temperature of a hot spring is lowered (after its emergence) by the medium (the soil) in which it flows, the latter must provide the water with electrons in order to limit its oxidation.
+These electrons are provided by micro-organisms in the soil.
 Through their energy metabolism, the soil micro-organisms convert the nutrients supplied by the hot spring into energy which they release back into the water.

-Micro-organisms produce a very large number ofenzymes[16] in hot springs.
-Enzymes make it possible to accelerate (catalyse) the chemical reactions that take place in an aqueous medium millions of times over.
-Biological decontamination (bio-remediation) using enzyme-producing micro-organisms is by far the most effective method of water treatment , according to one study[17], and even superior to the many physical and chemical methods.
+Microorganisms in hot springs produce a very large number of enzymes[16].
+Enzymes make it possible to accelerate (catalyse) the chemical reactions taking place in an aqueous medium millions of times.
+According to a study[17], biological decontamination (bioremediation) using enzyme-producing micro-organisms is by far the most effective method of water treatment , and is even superior to the many physical and chemical methods.

 A diversity of soil micro-organisms is also more likely to produce a diverse chemistry, which increases the likelihood of finding a variety of compounds (sugars, saturated and unsaturated fatty acids, anti-inflammatory molecules, vitamins, etc.) to enrich a hot spring.